 Leandro Barbosa, "the Brazilian Blur," previously won the Sixth Man Award earlier in his career, partly because he's proven himself to be faster than just about anybody in the NBA.
 His experience will help improve your speed.

 "When I was a kid, I used to play soccer without shoes on the street.
 I don't have a lot of ball-handling skills like Steve Nash, but my thing is just to get the ball down the court and score.
 Soccer really helped me develop my quick feet."

 "I don't do a lot of upper-body stuff, but I do leg presses, Romanian deadlifts, and some other lower-body work every day.
 I also try to do exercises while I'm wearing a weighted shirt.
 People say it can be bad for your knees, but I do a lot of exercises with it on to keep my legs strong.
 Sometimes, I'll just walk around the locker room with it on.
 Then, when I take it off, I can really feel the difference."

 "Basketball is all mental," says eccentric guard Gilbert Arenas.
 "Everyone's talent is the same, but the mental aspect separates stars from superstars."
-Heed his advice and be as tough upstairs as one of the most clutch players in the league.
+Heed his advice and be as tough upstairs as this former clutch shooter.

 Redirect Your Energy

 "My confidence got hurt coming into the league [Arenas was drafted 31st overall in the second round; he expected to go higher], but after seeing an old highlight tape, I realized that it's just basketball.
 I put all my frustration and energy into basketball for two weeks.
 I did it, and I got to play, and I just decided that [my intensity] is what got me on [the team], and this is what's going to keep me on it."